amplication/amplication/packages/amplication-cli/README.md

 OPTIONS
-  -a, --app=app                          app to run command against --description=description              description of the entity --name=name                            name of the entity --pluralDisplayName=pluralDisplayName  plural display name of the entity
+  -a, --app=app                          app to run command against -f, --format=JSON|styledJSON|table     [default: JSON] The format in which to render the output -x, --extended                         show extra columns --columns=columns                      only show provided columns (comma-separated) --csv                                  output is csv format [alias: --output=csv] --description=description              description of the entity --filter=filter                        filter property by partial string matching, ex: name=foo --name=name                            name of the entity --no-header                            hide table header from output --no-truncate                          do not truncate output to fit screen --output=csv|json|yaml                 output in a more machine friendly format --pluralDisplayName=pluralDisplayName  plural display name of the entity --sort=sort                            property to sort by (prepend '-' for descending)
 ```

 ## `amp entities:fields`